History of Assert

 The Objects as set out in Assert’s governing document and registered with the Charity Commission are:

-- To promote the relief of people over the age of 16 with Asperger Syndrome or High Functioning Autism and their carers resident in Brighton and Hove by the provision of advice, information, resources, education, recreational activities and support with the aim of improving their conditions of life.
+- To promote the relief of people over the age of 16 with Asperger Syndrome or High Functioning Autism and their carers resident in Brighton and Hove through the provision of advice, information, resources, education, recreational activities and support with the aim of improving their conditions of life.

 - To advance the education of the public in all matters relating to Asperger Syndrome and High Functioning Autism.